-You can always choose how to respond- it can totally change how you view the situation.
+- You can always choose how to respond- it can totally change how you view the situation.
 If you will remember it as a nightmare, or a challenge.

-Take time to listen to what ‘you’ want and not just go with what others suggest or fear based panic.
+- Take time to listen to what ‘you’ want and not just go with what others suggest or fear-based panic.

-Look at alternatives.
+- Look at medical alternatives.

-For loved ones – just hold the person when they need it- and listen, help them find the answers they need.
+- For loved ones – just hold the person when they need it- and listen, help them find the answers they need.

-Tell us something about yourself that people probably didn’t know… anything?
+Tell us something about yourself that people probably didn’t know?

 That I go to gigs almost every weekend.
 My husband plays the guitar and my son bass – in the same band!